 Strier's field crew played a crucial role in this unique study, as their knowledge of which fecal sample belonged to each muriqui enabled the research team to ask specific genetic questions.

 By combining behavioral observations and genetic analysis, the team made intriguing discoveries.
 The absence of mother-son pairings indicated that muriquis might possess the ability to recognize their kin, effectively avoiding incestuous mating.
 Furthermore, the lab analysis conducted by Chaves and Di Fiore revealed that females tended to mate with males who possessed a more diverse set of genes related to the major histocompatibility complex (MHC).
-These genes play a vital role in the body's immune response to pathogens and environmental stressors, highlighting the importance of in the species' reproductive choices.
+These genes play a vital role in the body's immune response to pathogens and environmental stressors, highlighting the importance of genetic diversity in the species' reproductive choices.

 The research team's findings offer valuable insights into the mating behaviors of muriquis.
 Di Fiore notes that the higher MHC diversity in male sires aligns with the idea that such diversity could contribute to male fitness, ensuring offspring have better chances of survival.
-This in MHC genes may also provide enhanced protection against pathogens and environmental stressors, proving evolutionarily advantageous.
+This genetic variation in MHC genes may also provide enhanced protection against pathogens and environmental stressors, proving evolutionarily advantageous.

 Ideally, females should select males with both high MHC diversity and genetic variants different from their own to maximize the benefits for their offspring.
 Surprisingly, while females seemed to prioritize mates with higher MHC diversity, they didn't necessarily choose males with different MHC genes.